 Expedia, based in Bellevue, Washington, advanced 20 percent to $54.90 at the close in New York, the biggest jump since April 27.
-The stock, up 89 percent this year, was the second-best performer (SPX) in the Standard & Poor’s 500 Index today.
+The stock, up 89 percent this year, was the second-best performer (SPX:US) in the Standard & Poor’s 500 Index today.

 The company saw stronger second-quarter demand for hotel rooms, Chief Executive Officer Dara Khosrowshahi said on a conference call yesterday.
 A 22 percent increase in room nights offset a 1 percent decline in the average daily rate.
 Expedia’s acquisition of VIA Travel in April has also boosted bookings revenue, Khosrowshahi said.